 Students on exchange for the calendar year (January-December) should note that they will move out of UW-Madison housing in May and move back in at the end of August.
 UW residence halls are not open for exchange students over the summer.

 Any other housing situation is “off-campus”.
-There are many private apartments, houses, and co-ops that are close to campus.
+There are many private apartments, houses, and rented rooms that are close to campus.
 Be careful when arranging housing off-campus.
 Be sure to have a lease (rental agreement), and read it carefully!
 Verbal agreements on rentals are not normal in the United States.
 If you plan to study at UW-Madison for a semester but choose a year-long lease, you will generally be responsible for the remaining months’ rent unless another renter (subletter) can be found.
 Finding a subletter is often the responsibility of the original renter.

 If you plan to live in off-campus housing, it is up to you to find and arrange appropriate accommodations.
 Off-campus housing is owned and operated by private individuals or companies and therefore, our office in unable to assist you with any arrangements.
 Most off-campus housing opportunities require a yearlong lease.
 UW-Madison’s Campus Area Housing page has information and tips about renting in the Madison area, as well as rental listings for housing that is currently available.
 Consider looking for apartments listed as “furnished” or “semi-furnished”.
 This will mean that basic furniture will be included as part of your rental.